RAHenriksen/NGSNGS/README.md

 Line751: 1.000000e+00 	0.000000e+00 	0.000000e+00 	0.000000e+00 	0.000000e+00 	0.000000e+00 	0.000000e+00 	0.000000e+00
 Line752: 1.000000e+00 	0.000000e+00 	0.000000e+00 	0.000000e+00 	0.000000e+00 	0.000000e+00 	0.000000e+00 	0.000000e+00
 ~~~~
-* The first two lines signifies the possible quality scores to be simulated and their corresponding error probability.
+* The first two lines signify the possible quality scores to be simulated and their corresponding error probability.
-* The remaining lines are seperated into 5 equal regions, i.e 750/5 -> 150.
+* The remaining lines are separated into 5 equal regions, i.e 750/5 -> 150.
 Signifying the number of positions for which a read can have simulated nucleotide quality scores.
-The first 150 lines -> A, next T, then G, then C and finally N.
+The first 150 lines -> A, next T, then G, then C, and finally N.
-* When quality profiles are provided (-q1,-q2), NGSNGS infers the cycle length given the number of position with corresponding quality scores (number of lines) and creates a read length limitation (e.g. (752-2)/5 = 150) independent of the fragment length options (-l,-lf,-ld).
+* When quality profiles are provided (-q1,-q2), NGSNGS infers the cycle length given the number of positions with corresponding quality scores (number of lines) and creates a read length limitation (e.g. (752-2)/5 = 150) independent of the fragment length options (-l,-lf,-ld).
-* To simulate .fastq outputs, the quality profiles needs to be provided.
-For Sequence-Alignment-Map formats if no quality profile have been provided, then all the quality scores in the nucleotide quality string will be the lowest quality.
+* To simulate .fastq outputs, the quality profiles need to be provided.
+For Sequence Alignment Map formats, if no quality profile has been provided, then all the quality scores in the nucleotide quality string will be the lowest quality.
 * From the error probability depending on the simulated quality score, sequencing errors will be simulated by equally substituting between the remaining three nucleotides.
 When providing the '-ne' option sequencing error substitution is disabled.
-### Misincorporation file (-mf)
+### Misincorporation file
-This misincorporation file represent the type specific probabilities of any of the bases transitioning to any other nucleotide or not transitioning for every cycle or position of the sequence.
+This misincorporation file (-mf) represents the type-specific probabilities of any of the bases transitioning to any other nucleotide or not transitioning for every cycle or position of the sequence.
 The structure (Test_Examples/MisincorpFile.txt) is similar to that of the nucleotide quality profiles, with the number of bases for which nucleotide substitutions can occur being inferred from the dimension.
 ~~~~bash
 	A 	 	T 	 	G  		C